Altinity/clickhouse-grafana/README.md

 * Annotations
 * Labels

 We know that code quality needs a tons of improvements and unit-tests.
-We would continue working on this.
+We will continue working on this.
 If you have any idea for an improvement or found a bug do not hesitate to open an issue or submit a pull request.
-We would appreciate any help from the community which would make working with such amazing products as ClickHouse and Grafana more convenient.
+We will appreciate any help from the community which will make working with such amazing products as ClickHouse and Grafana more convenient.

 Plugin creation was inspired by great [grafana-sqldb-datasource](https://github.com/sraoss/grafana-sqldb-datasource)